route1337/PackerTemplates/README.md

 Donate To Support These Packer Templates
 ----------------------------------------
-Route 1337, LLC operates entirely on donations.
-If you find these scripts useful, please consider using the GitHub Sponsors button to donate to the people who contributed to this project.
+Route 1337 LLC's open source code heavily relies on donations.
+If you find these scripts useful, please consider using the GitHub Sponsors button to show your continued support.

 Thank you for your support!